-Time for the second part of our Michigan Indiana Unit by Unit breakdown.
-Each week we take a hard look at the players and the coaches for each particular unit on the team, and bring them in for a pat on the back or a wag of the finger.
+We're running a little behind, so it's time to get into the Michigan Notre Dame Unit by Unit breakdown.
+We'll take a hard look at the players and the coaches for each particular unit on the team, and bring them in for a pat on the back or a wag of the finger.
 After we've looked at each position, we'll give you a final wrap on the team's play on Offense and Defense (Special Teams too!).
-If you're looking for more detail, game bullets are here, the wrap up is here, the boxscore is here, the general AP recap is here, and the Unit by Unit Breakdown of the Offense is here.
-If you're looking to peruse the Michigan Official photos from the game, check out this.
+If you're looking for more detail, game bullets are here, the wrap up is here, the boxscore is here, and the general AP recap is here.
 There are the links, so now let's take a good hard look at....

 The Defensive Line

 With Notre dame in max protect most of the game, it wasn't going to be easy for Michigan to get pressure on Clausen.
 And they didn't.
 For the majority of the game Clausen was able to sit in the pocket and pick Michigan's secondary apart without anyone near him.
 Brandon Graham spent his entire day trying to split double teams or getting horse collared as he went around the left and right tackles.
 Even so, he was able to get some pressure and the occasional knock down of Clausen.
 Plus, he was stout in against the run, notching two TFLs.
 The day for the rest of the line was fairly muted.
 Craig Roh spent most of his day bull rushing his way out of position on sweeps and counters.
 Ryan Van Bergen and Brandon Herron were all but invisible.
 Mike Martin, like Graham, had two defenders in his way the entire game and got absolutely no pressure on Clausen.
 Ronaldo Sagesse played a little bit and faired decently.
 Other than that, nothing.